 International travel is easier than ever, and the number of people who travel abroad to remote and exotic locations continues to increase.
 This leaflet offers some basic health-related advice on preparation to those who may be travelling off the beaten track, or to environments to which they are not normally accustomed.
 It also offers advice on first aid kit preparation for remote locations.
-This is not so that you can bypass medical help and treat yourself.
-It is so that if you seek medical help from other travelling doctors and nurses, they can advise you what medicines you need to take and you will then be able to follow that advice.
+This is not so that you can bypass medical help and self-treat.
+It is so that if you seek medical help from other travelling health professionals, they can advise you what medicines you need to take and you can then follow their advice.

 What preparation and advance planning are required?

 Remote travel is easy and accessible these days.
 However, once you get off the plane you may find yourself in a very different environment from the one you are used to.
 Time spent in preparing, and understanding your destination and the conditions you can expect, will help ensure you get the most out of your trip.

 Consider what medical support is available.
 If travelling with a group or expedition find out what level of medical support is being offered.
 Remember, even if a doctor is attending your trip they are unlikely to be equipped with a large supply of medication.
 Consider what you are likely to need.

 Not all destinations are as safe as home.
 Remote travel involves a degree of risk over and above that of a 'normal' trip.
 In the event of serious illness or injury it could be hours or days before you can be evacuated.